Last updated on September 10, 2025

 Archetype of Finality | Illustration by Chris Rahn

-The Archetype creatures are an uncommon cycle of enchantment creatures from Born of the Gods that give your entire board a keyword ability while stripping it from opposing creatures.
+The Archetype creatures are a cycle of enchantment creatures at uncommon rarity from Born of the Gods that give your entire board a keyword ability while stripping it from opposing creatures.
 Unlike a lot of cards that remove abilities, the Archetypes make it impossible for the opposing creatures to regain those abilities.

-Occasionally referred to as “keyword lords,” the Archetypes were a one-off cycle of creatures tied to the original Theros block.
+Occasionally referred to as “keyword lords,” the Archetypes are a one-off cycle of creatures tied to the original Theros block and represented in each color.
 Their designs haven’t been referenced or repeated since.

 #5.
 Archetype of Finality

 Archetype of Finality falls cleanly in last place.
-Deathtouch can be potent to spread around creatures, but the casting cost is bloated and the stat-line is embarrassing.
-It makes every creature you control a speed bump, but if you care that much about deathtouching creatures, just play creatures with the keyword itself.
+Deathtouch is potent to spread around creatures, but the mana value is bloated and the stat-line is embarrassing.
+It makes every creature you control a speed bump, but if you care that much about deathtouching creatures, play creatures with the keyword itself.
+Lots of cheap equipment grant deathtouch to one of your creatures like Hunter's Blowgun, Vorpal Sword, or Basilisk Collar.

 Removing deathtouch can help you push past pesty blockers, but it’s an infrequent enough problem that it doesn’t warrant playing a silver bullet card like this.
 If you keep losing to Fynn, the Fangbearer or you just really hate the third chapter on Binding the Old Gods, then go for it.